 • The medication passes into breast milk; consult your doctor if breastfeeding.

 Do not share this medicine with others.
 It is against the law to share it.
 This medicine has only been prescribed for your current condition.
 Do not use it later for another condition unless your doctor tells you to do so.
 Ask your doctor or pharmacist if you should have naloxone available to treat an overdose of opioids.
-Teach your family or household members about the signs of an overdose of opioid and how to treat it.
+Teach your family or household members about the signs of an opioid overdose and how to treat it.

 Percocet vs Vicodin